vmware-tanzu/velero/docs/migration-case.md

     velero backup describe <BACKUP-NAME>
     ```

-    **Note:** As of version 0.10, the default sync interval is 1 minute, so make sure to wait before checking.
+    **Note:** The default sync interval is 1 minute, so make sure to wait before checking.
 You can configure this interval with the `--backup-sync-period` flag to the Velero server.

 1.  *(Cluster 2)* Once you have confirmed that the right Backup (`<BACKUP-NAME>`) is now present, you can restore everything with: